 This web page is currently being developed as I complete the research and writing of this the final book in the trilogy.

 The title is still a work in progress.
 Your suggestions are very welcome.
 I'm strongly considering Value-driven Leadership as a more engaging title while staying with the law of the farm leadership as some of the writings posted so far reflect.

 Publication at this stage will be early 2019 when this web page will be finalised.

-To participate in the production of this book (and possibly become a case study!) please join me on a fourth Wednesday (unless otherwise notified) in Ballarat where I conduct a master-class on one of the faces, fundamentals or key applications of value-driven leadership (pictured below) I'm also bringing in other presenters whose expertise I highly value.
-Learn more about these master-classes here and then contact me on 0418 807 898.
+To participate in the production of this book (and possibly become a case study!) please join me on a fourth Wednesday (unless otherwise notified) in Ballarat where I conduct a master-class on one of the faces, fundamentals or key applications of value-driven leadership (pictured below) I'm also bringing in other presenters whose expertise I highly value for selected master-classes.

 The last three master-classes in this series are featured below.

 Living on purpose and leaving a legacy (part of Context in Change Leadership)